Btaylor007/Ops401/read04.md

 Reading
 CIS Benchmarks

-What are three benefits of following CIS Benchmarks?
+1.What are three benefits of following CIS Benchmarks?
 The collected expertise of a global community of IT and cybersecurity professionals

 Regularly updated, step-by-step guidance for securing every area of the IT infrastructure

 Compliance management consistency
-What are the seven core categories of CIS Benchmarks?
+2. What are the seven core categories of CIS Benchmarks?
 Operating systems benchmarks cover security configurations of core operating systems, such as Microsoft Windows, Linux, and Apple OSX.
 These include best-practice guidelines for local and remote access restrictions, user profiles, driver installation protocols, and internet browser configurations.

 Server software benchmarks cover security configurations of widely used server software, including Microsoft Windows Server, SQL Server, VMware, Docker, and Kubernetes.
 These benchmarks include recommendations for configuring Kubernetes PKI certificates, API server settings, server admin controls, vNetwork policies, and storage restrictions.